jremington/USBcam-spectrophotometer-capture/README.md

 At the command prompt, type `python3 M_capture.py`

-Example spectrum display (blue sky, gain 500, 0.5 second exposure, x scale nanometers, y scale integrated counts):
+Example spectrum display (blue sky, gain 500, 0.5 second exposure, x scale nanometers, y scale integrated counts).
+Prominent atmospheric absorption lines are evident, and can be used for calibrating the wavelength scale.

 ![Capture](https://github.com/jremington/M-spectrophotometer-capture/assets/5509037/a112949e-9c29-420a-9e89-68357478a834)